monicahq/marketing_site/resources/assets/posts/2018-04-16/post.md

-Relationships is all about what we are trying to achieve with Monica.
-We want the tool to become the best tool that helps you have a life full with love and friendships.
+Relationships are all about what we are trying to achieve with Monica.
+We want it to become the best tool that helps you have a life full with love and friendships.
 Today's release is a great step towards this vision.

 ### Redesign of relationships